InconnuPersona/mininet/README.md

 Although the crossplatform ability of the program is hindered by specific errors, the code is made to be cross platform as possible.

+## Building:

+The repository offers only the code which you may use to compile the project.
+The original code was written in Eclipse C++ for Windows with both Cygwin and MinGW targets, therefore it is likely to remain stable on those platforms.
+An Android port may be compiled with the correct configuration, although the lua library must be setup properly for the library compilation.
+Removing localization of the '.' operator is one of the tasks that must be done to allow compilation with Android's lack of the locale material.
+If there are any mistakes or issues with the files for it, a further excerpt could be opened on the subject or correction.

 ## Dependency:
 - [lua](https://www.lua.org/) 5.2 or later supporting bit32; the minimum version may change in the future.
 - [SDL2](https://www.libsdl.org/download-2.0.php)